cabaceira/ps-event-interfaces-app/README.md

 ## Post Room Create

-As a first simple example Our app will implement the post-room creation interface with the PostRoomCreate method.
+As a first simple example, our app will implement the post-room creation interface with the PostRoomCreate method.
 This tells Apps-Engine that the app wants to connect to that event.
 Whenever a room is created, Apps-Engine executes this method in the app.

 Each interface contains one important method to execute the defined actions: This is the event handler.
 There is another method ("check") that we will skip on our examples as it will soon be deprecated.